-For example, Civil Affairs organized a series of civil-military dialogues to promote relations between government and opposition forces, and local communities in Torit, Yei, Yambio, Malakal and Renk towns.
+For example, UNMISS Civil Affairs organized a series of civil-military dialogues to promote relations between government and opposition forces, and local communities in Torit, Yei, Yambio, Malakal and Renk towns.

-While in Wau, Malakal and Bentiu, Civil Affairs organized peace and cultural caravans involving IDPs living in the UNMISS PoC sites and the communities, providing a space for many in the two communities to come together since the outbreak of the 2013 civil war.
+While in Wau, Malakal and Bentiu, Civil Affairs organized peace and cultural caravans involving IDPs living in the UNMISS PoC sites and the communities, providing a space for many IDPs in the PoC sites and the communities to come together since the outbreak of the 2013 civil war.
 They also provided a space for the communities and government authorities to openly address issues of intercommunal mistrust, particular the question of the occupation of the property belonging to IDPs.

 Similar activities including sporting events were conducted in, Bunj, Yambio, Malakal, Torit, Bentiu, Akobo, Bor, Leer, Maridi and Raja towns.
-In Yambio and Torit, Civil Affairs, in collaboration with ministries of education, established school peace clubs to promote social cohesion between students belonging to different ethnic groups and sub-sections.
+In Yambio and Torit, UNMISS Civil Affairs, in collaboration with ministries of education, established school peace clubs to promote social cohesion between students belonging to different ethnic groups and subsections.

-All these efforts, have created a momentum towards the effective implementation of the Revitalized-Agreement for the Resolution of the Conflict in

-South Sudan which was signed in September 2018.
+All these efforts have created a momentum towards the effective implementation of the Revitalized-Agreement for the Resolution of the Conflict in South Sudan which was signed in September 2018.